secretlycarl/onboarderr/README.md

 Admittedly, most of the code was written by AI (ChatGPT, Gemini, Cursor).

-I did some of the layout, all copywriting/instructions, collected and edited screenshots, and came up with this whole thing.
+I did most of the layout, all copywriting/instructions, collected and edited screenshots, and came up with this whole thing.

 # Features